Watch This Interview

 Suggestions for Getting to Know Indigenous Neighbours

-a.
-History, Culture, Values
+• History, Culture, Values

 There are hundreds, possibly thousands of authors who are writing from and about Indigenous experience, and the work of Indigenous-settler reconciliation; it’s impossible to try and keep up!
-Public libraries will have many titles available, fiction and non-fiction, including many for on-line borrowing, so you can read on your computer or other device without having to go to the library; see link here).
+Public libraries will have many titles available, fiction and non-fiction, including many for on-line borrowing, so you can read on your computer or other device without having to go to the library; see link here.

 These are books I have read, have found helpful (and often enjoyable), and would recommend.
 A word of caution: not all these authors or books will be friendly to the Church or Christian teaching.
 But that is something we need to understand, and be prepared to listen to, on our journey of becoming better neighbours.